KanoComputing/mercury/README.rst

 `CMake <https://cmake.org/documentation/>`_ (3.10.0 minimum to allow us to use some of the newer goodies) is used to build both the project and the tests.

+If your linux system is based on Debian Stretch, you can use the `backports <https://backports.debian.org/Instructions/>`_ repositories to pull the latest CMake version.
+Alternatively, you can point your APT sources to Debian Buster.

 Test
 -----